prlz77/LSTM-on-CNN/README.md

 All the frames from the same video sequence must have the same sequence number.

+Since the LSTM is fed with CNN feature maps, a pre-trained model is needed.
+For generic baselines I would recommend any of the famous caffemodels in https://github.com/BVLC/caffe/wiki/Model-Zoo.
+For better results, fine-tune one of them with the specific dataset.
+Before using it with this code.

 ### Configuration
 The script can be configured from inside: